Frequently asked questions

 If you’d like to sponsor us, please contact us for more information.

-Yes.
-We are a LGBTQI+ led nonprofit organisation run by a team of volunteers who work hard to help identify, navigate and create safe spaces for LGBTQI+ communities worldwide.
-We exist through the kind support of volunteers, donations, and sponsorship.
-If you would like to volunteer your time to us we would love to hear from you.
+If you would like to join the network and volunteer your time no matter how small or big we would love to hear from you.
 We welcome all skill sets from all locations in the world.
 Please contact us for more information.

 If your question isn’t covered and/or you would like more information please drop us a line.